marcusimperial/tic-tac-toe/README.md

 2. The app is built on `React` and is supplemented by `TailwindCSS` as the CSS framework.
 3. Both are supported by `Firebase`, specifically `Auth` and `Firestore` (for frontend data transfers).

-*Special note on usage of Firebase: Firebase, specifically, Firestore was used to allow future support for a mutliplayer mode via realtime updates as well as due to its coherence with the Auth service; it's used for communication more than data handling, which MongoDB does.*
+*Special note on usage of Firebase: Firebase, (specifically, Firestore) was used to allow future support for a multiplayer mode via realtime updates as well as due to its coherence with its own Auth service; it's used for communication more than data handling, which MongoDB does.*

 ## Access the [API](https://asia-southeast1-tic-tac-toe-a526f.cloudfunctions.net/api)